-Tell your doctor about all medications you take.
+Tell your healthcare provider about all medicines you take.
 This includes herbs and other supplements.
-It also includes any blood thinners, such as Coumadin, Plavix, or daily aspirin.
-You may need to stop taking some or all of them before surgery.
+It also includes any blood thinners, such as warfarin, clopidogrel, or daily aspirin.
+You may need to stop taking some or all of them before the procedure.

 You may be told to use a laxative, enemas, or both before the biopsy.
 This is to empty the colon and rectum of stool.
 Follow the instructions you are given.

 Your healthcare provider may prescribe antibiotics before the procedure.
 If so, take these as directed.